Training Specialist

 PHYSICAL REQUIREMENTS

-• While performing this job, the candidate typically spends time sitting, standing, walking, frequently driving, carrying (max.
-20 lbs), lifting (max.
-20 lbs), listening, and speaking.
+• While performing this job, the executive typically spends time sitting, standing, walking, frequently driving, carrying (max.
+20lbs), lifting (max.
+20lbs), listening, and speaking.

 ENVIRONMENTAL CONDITIONS

-• Ergonomically safe office environment with desktop computer, desk, chair, and natural light from windows.
+• Ergonomically safe office environment with a desktop computer, desk, chair, and natural light from windows.

-• Occasional in-the-field work, including but not limited to rallies, community festivals, conferences, nightclubs, and other outreach venues that the target population frequents.
-Must be comfortable with environmental conditions at locations, such as noise level, aggressive patrons, substance use, etc.
+• Occasionally, in the fieldwork, including but not limited to shelters, governmental agencies, rallies, community festivals, conferences, nightclubs, and other outreach venues that the target population frequents.
+Must be comfortable with environmental conditions at outreach locations, including noise levels, aggressive patrons, and substance use.

 MENTAL REQUIREMENTS